sandstorm-io/sandstorm/docs/install.md

 $ docker run -i -t --sig-proxy=true -p 0.0.0.0:6080:6080 --cap-add SYS_ADMIN --security-opt seccomp=unconfined -v sandstorm-data-volume:/opt/sandstorm buildpack-deps bash -c 'useradd --system --user-group sandstorm && /opt/sandstorm/sandstorm start && tail -f /opt/sandstorm/var/log/sandstorm.log & sleep infinity'
 ```

+The special security-related options, specifically
+`--cap-add SYS_ADMIN --security-opt seccomp=unconfined`, are needed so that Sandstorm can do its own
+containerization of itself and of apps within Sandstorm.
+We use `-i -t --sig-proxy=true` so that you
+can use Ctrl-C to stop the container on your terminal.

 The first command runs the Sandstorm installation script, saving its output to a Docker volume
 called `sandstorm-data-volume`.
 You can choose a specific directory on your filesystem if you prefer
 by replacing `sandstorm-data-volume` with `/path/to/specific/directory`.
 It configures the Sandstorm